capmeth/acid/docsite/docs/reference/options.md

 Note that `overview` can alternatively be a path to a markdown file.
 Simply prefix the path with `file:/`.

-See [this page](section/structure) for more details on how this works.
+See [Site Structure](section/structure) for more details on how all this works.

 ## server